mwrnd/innova2_flex_xcku15p_notes/README.md

 ![Program ConnectX-5 Firmware Using mstflint](img/mstflint_25Q128_FLASH_Read_then_Write.jpg)

 Attempt to program the firmware using `mstflint`.
-Note that the 25GbE SFP28 MT27808A0 *MNV303212A-ADLT* with 8GB of DDR4 is nicknamed *Morse* while the 100GbE QSFP MT28808A0 *MNV303611A-EDLT* is nicknamed *MorseQ* and its firmware is in `MorseQ_FW`. `cd` into the appropriate directory.
+The 25GbE SFP28 MT27808A0 *MNV303212A-ADLT* with 8GB of DDR4 is nicknamed *Morse* while the 100GbE QSFP MT28808A0 *MNV303611A-EDLT* is nicknamed *MorseQ* and its firmware is in `MorseQ_FW`. `cd` into the appropriate directory.

 ```
 cd ~/Innova_2_Flex_Open_18_12/FW/Morse_FW/